 This page aims to provide a current picture about fossil fuel sponsorship of major cultural institutions in the UK.

-As of February 2022, the main British cultural institutions who have ended fossil fuel funding completely (most following significant creative campaigns) are Tate, Edinburgh International Festival, Royal Shakespeare Company, the National Portrait Gallery, Scottish Ballet, the National Theatre, Southbank Centre, the National Gallery, National Galleries Scotland and The Edinburgh Science Festival.
+As of February 2022, the main British cultural institutions who have ended fossil fuel funding completely (most following significant creative campaigns) are Tate, Edinburgh International Festival, Royal Shakespeare Company, the National Portrait Gallery, the Royal Opera House, Scottish Ballet, the National Theatre, Southbank Centre, the National Gallery, National Galleries Scotland and The Edinburgh Science Festival.
 The Natural History Museum used to be sponsored by Shell (specifically the Wildlife Photographer of the Year award).
 Under pressure, it shifted to DONG Energy/Orsted which has now divested from fossil fuels.

 And it is not just in the UK that the campaign to clean up cultural sponsorship is winning.
 Wins from around the world include the Canadian Museum of History, American Museum of Natural History (and David Koch was also forced to resign from its board), Van Gogh Museum in Amsterdam, Nemo Science Museum in Amsterdam, Field Museum in Chicago, and Mauritshuis and Museon in The Hague.